-I am a health economist and an Associate Professor in the Comparative Health Outcomes, Policy and Economics (CHOICE) Institute in the Department of Pharmacy at University of Washington School of Pharmacy.
+I am Associate Professor of Health Economics and Associate Director of the Comparative Health Outcomes, Policy and Economics (CHOICE) Institute in the Department of Pharmacy at University of Washington School of Pharmacy.

-My overarching research interests are in the economic and behavioral mechanisms guiding individual decision-making in health and healthcare, for both providers and patients, and the impact of policies that leverage these mechanisms to improve patient outcomes and healthcare market efficiency.
-Methodologically, I am interested in innovatively applying advanced experimental and econometric methods to addressing understudied questions in health economics and policy.
-I have done pioneering work in measuring social preferences (altruism) of medical professionals in the U.S. and link them to medical practice and patient outcomes.
+I study preferences, incentives and other economic factors affecting individual decision-making, for both providers and patients, and the impact of policies and treatments in improving patient outcomes and healthcare market efficiency.
+Methodologically, I am interested in innovative application of advanced experimental and econometric methods to addressing understudied questions in health economics and policy.

 I have received funding support as PI from sources including the National Institute on Aging of the National Institutes of Health (NIH/NIA), Agency for Healthcare Research and Quality (AHRQ), Weill Cornell Medicine, Russell Sage Foundation, and Cornell Center for Social Sciences.
-My first-authored publications have appeared in journals including Proceedings of the National Academy of Sciences, Journal of Public Economics, Journal of Health Economics, Health Affairs, and JAMA Neurology.
+My first-authored publications have appeared in general science, economic, medical and health policy journals including Proceedings of the National Academy of Sciences, Journal of Public Economics, Journal of Health Economics, Health Affairs, and JAMA Neurology.

-I received a PhD in Health Economics and MA in Economics from University of California, Berkeley, and an MA in International Comparative Education from Stanford University.
+I received a PhD in Health Policy (Economics Track) and MA in Economics from University of California, Berkeley, MA in International Comparative Education from Stanford University, and BA in Economics and English from Peking University, China.

 Selected Working Papers